-Closing or quitting when there are unsaved documents:
+Closing or quitting when there are unsaved sessions:

 If you select File > Close, or if you quit GenVision Pro when just one unsaved session is open, GenVision Pro will open the Save Resource dialog.
-Click Yes to save changes, No to close/quit without saving changes, or Cancel to return to GenVision Pro without closing/quitting.
+Click Save to save changes, Don't Save to close/quit without saving changes, or Cancel to return to GenVision Pro without closing/quitting.

-If you quit GenVision Pro while multiple unsaved sessions are open, GenVision Pro will instead display the Save Resources dialog.
+If you select File > Close, or if you quit GenVision Pro when multiple unsaved sessions are open, GenVision Pro will open the Save Documents dialog.